Tunic: Germanic tunic

 The various Celtic and Germanic peoples living in the colder Middle and Northern Europe wore long-sleeved tunics from as long back as pictorial evidence goes.
-Such tunics are often found depicted on the various Roman monuments depicting victories over these peoples, and show the tunic as a simple pull-over construction reaching to the mid-thighs or to the knees.
-Similar tunics were eventually taken up by the Romans, and continued to be used into the Byzantine period.
+Such tunics are often found depicted on the various Roman monuments depicting victories over these peoples and show the tunic as a simple pull-over construction reaching to the mid-thighs or the knees.
+Similar tunics were eventually taken up by the Romans and continued to be used into the Byzantine period.

 After the fall of the Western Roman Empire, the long-sleeved Celto-Germanic tunic continued to be worn.
 The construction was more elaborate than the earlier Graeco-Roman garment, with a tight-fitting neck with a split down the front for pulling it over the head, and gusset under the arms and inserted around the lower half to give a flaring skirt.
 Being used by both Vikings and Normans, the garment continued as a general male garment into the Middle Ages, still being used in Norway as late as the 17th century.